-- 1. Residential or non-commercial subdivisions only. - 2.
-No more than three additional lots or dwelling units (leading to a total of $4\ \mathrm{lots}$). - 3.
+- 1. Residential subdivisions only. - 2.
+No more than three additional lots or dwelling units (leading to a total of 4 lots). - 3.
 No new roads. - 4.
-Total area of subdivided lots no larger than seven (7) acres, excluding the acreage remaining from the original parcel from which the subdivision is being created.
+Total area of subdivided lots no larger than six (6) acres, excluding the acreage remaining from the original parcel from which the subdivision is being created.